Z-H-Sun/exerb-mingw/README.md

   * Currently, the default 'external' encoding is set to be the same as 'locale' encoding, but it can be different from the script-defined encoding (defined on the first line or the line after shebang).
 The script-defined encoding will take effect when you create any new string object, but file reading/writing will still be in the 'locale' encoding.
 An easy workaround is to add an additional line at the beginning of your Ruby script: `Encoding.default_external = __ENCODING__`
   </details>

-* Now compatible with 64-bit Ruby.
-However, the generated 64-bit executables cannot dynamically load libraries (e.g., `Win32API.new(...)`), which will cause Segmentation Fault.
-There are likely more differences between 32-bit and 64-bit images that need further attention.
+* Now compatible with 64-bit Ruby. ~~However, the generated 64-bit executables cannot dynamically load libraries (e.g., `Win32API.new(...)`), which will cause Segmentation Fault.
+There are likely more differences between 32-bit and 64-bit images that need further attention.~~ *I'm happy to announce that the segfault issue is also resolved!*
 * The RT (run-time) cores won't work for Ruby >= 1.9; don't use them (This is because `Rakefile` fails to map correct exports of the exerb runtime DLL; in the future, `dumpbin` might be worth trying although it is proprietary?)
 * Not yet tested with Ruby >= 2.4.
 (RubyInstaller stopped providing the static library; I have not yet tried compiling it manually)
 * Summary of undocumented features since Exerb 5.4